fgero/dhcpv6-mod/README.md

 ### [OPTIONAL] Fully activate IPV6 on your LAN (Router Advertisment)

+In the previous section, you already have set `IPv6 Interface Type` to `Prefix Delegation`, but with RA disabled, and you could validate the WAN IPv6 connectivity.

-Later, optionnaly, set `Router Advertisment (RA)` to Enabled on the Networks you want to let devices dynamically get IPv6 addresses (leave the rest as default).
+Next, you can *optionnaly* check `Router Advertisment (RA)` (Enabled) for some Network(s) when you want to let devices dynamically get IPv6 addresses.

 NOTE: this can lead to issues in some use cases, depending on your LAN and WLAN devices configurations...you'll have to carefully test everything.